 Place potatoes in a large pot and add enough cool water to cover by 1-inch.
 Add a pinch of kosher salt and bring to a boil.
 Cook for 15-20 minutes, until potatoes are tender and a knife can be inserted into the center of the wedges easily.
 Drain potatoes into a colander and return them to the hot pot.

 Add butter, cream cheese, 1/2 cup milk or half and half, kosher salt, and pepper.
-Use a hand mixer to whip until smooth, adding additional milk as needed to reach your desired consistency.
+Use a hand mixer or a stand mixer fitted with the paddle attachment to gently combine until smooth, adding additional milk as needed to reach your desired consistency.
 (I often use the full cup; keep in mind that potatoes will thicken upon standing.)
 Don't over-whip, or potatoes will become gluey.

 Season to taste with additional salt and pepper and serve.